Partial Identification of Causal Effects Using Proxy Variables: Introduction

 A key identification condition of proximal causal inference is an assumption that proxies are sufficiently relevant for hidden confounding factors so that there exist a so-called confounding bridge function, defined in terms of proxies, that matches the association between hidden factors and either the potential outcomes or the treatment variable; identification of which is an important step towards identification of causal effects via proxies.
 However, non-parametric identification of such a bridge function, when it exists, has to date involved a completeness condition which, roughly speaking, requires that variation in proxy variables reflects all sources of variation of unobserved confounders \citep{tchetgen2020introduction}.
 However, completeness is a strong condition which may significantly limit the researcher's choice of proxy variables, and hence the feasibility of proximal causal inference in important practical settings where the assumption cannot reasonably be assumed to hold.
 For instance, in many settings, only one of the two required types of proxies may be available rendering point identification infeasible, even if the proxies are highly relevant.
 More broadly, point identification of causal effects using existing proximal causal inference methods crucially relies on identification of a confounding bridge function, and remains possible even if the latter is only set-identified \citep{zhang2023proximal, bennett2023minimax}.
 Notably, failure to identify such a confounding bridge function is generally inevitable without a completeness condition; in which case partial identification of causal effects may be the most one can hope for.

 In this paper, we propose partial identification methods for causal parameters using proxy variables in settings where completeness assumptions do not necessarily hold.
 Therefore, our methods obviate the need for identification of bridge functions which are solutions to integral equations that involve unobserved variables.
 We provide methods in single proxy settings and demonstrate that certain conditional independence requirements in that setting can be relaxed in case that the researcher has access to a second proxy variable.
 For the causal parameter of interest, we initially focus on the average treatment effect (ATE) and the effect of the treatment on the treated (ETT) in Sections \ref{sec:singleATE} and \ref{sec:doubleATE}.
 Then we extend our results in Section \ref{sec:HidMed} to partial identification in related settings where identification hinges upon hidden mediators for which proxies are available, however such proxies fail to satisfy a completeness condition which would in principle guarantee point identification of the causal effect of interest; such settings include causal mediation with a mis-measured mediator and hidden front-door models.
 Our bounds are non-smooth functionals of the observed data distribution.
-As a consequence, in the context of inference, in Section \ref{sec:est}, we initially employ the LogSumExp approximation, which represents a smooth approximation of our bounds.
-Subsequently, we leverage bootstrap confidence intervals on the approximated bounds.
+In Section \ref{sec:est}, we construct smooth lower and upper bounds using LogSumExp approximations and derive their efficient influence functions for both conditional and marginal potential outcome means.
+The influence-function results support one-step estimators and analytic standard errors, while regular plug-in estimators may also be handled by the bootstrap.